-The Mozart School (MOZ) was a municipal high school in the center of Wuerzburg until 2001.
-After that, the school building stood empty and there were heated discussions about its further use.
-The Bavarian State Office for the Preservation of Historical Monuments and a referendum in 2015 ultimately resulted in the following city council resolution in 2018: the overall preservation of the MOZ with renovation in accordance with the standards for listed buildings.
+The Bavarian State Office for the Preservation of Historical Monuments and a referendum in 2015 resulted in the following city council resolution for the vacant Mozart Gymnasium (MOZ) in 2018: the overall preservation of the MOZ with renovation in accordance with the preservation order.

 The Mozart School (MOZ) was a municipal high school in the center of Wuerzburg until 2001.
 After it was merged with the Schoenborn Gymnasium, the 1950s school building close to the Residence stood empty and there were heated discussions about its further use.
 From total demolition and the development of a shopping gallery to a bid for the Museum of Bavarian History and a Europe-wide investor competition for the construction of a shopping center including a hotel, restaurants and apartments - all this came to nothing.
 The Bavarian State Office for the Preservation of Historical Monuments and, above all, a referendum in July 2015 ultimately resulted in the following city council resolution in 2018: the overall preservation of the MOZ with renovation in accordance with the preservation order.